 Consider how shoppers will walk the venue.
 Head towards the entrance, turn around and imagine you’re a customer approaching your booth from several feet away.
 What do you see?
 If it’s nothing, add more stock or displays to the top, front or sides of your booth.

-Unless you’re at the end of an aisle, most shoppers won’t approach your booth head on so be sure you’ve got something to catch their eye as they’re approaching your section from a few feet away.
+Unless you’re at the end of an aisle, most shoppers won’t approach your booth head on so be sure you’ve got something to catch their eye from a few feet away.
 Repeat this as a customer approaching your booth from the other direction.
 Also keep in mind if it’s really busy, they may not see much through the crowds.
 Raising your displays can help shoppers see your products from near and far.

 Get right up to your table.
 What will the customer see from this angle?
 Empty boxes, tissue paper and your lunch for the day?
 Be sure everything you don’t want the customer to see is tucked under your table in a safe spot – this includes your cash box.
 If you’re standing at the front of your table and can easily reach your float, be sure to move it someplace safer or consider an apron to keep cash and valuables on you.